Plumstead Open Studios

 Saturday 9th and Sunday 10th September 2017 - 11am until 5pm both days

-Details of the artists taking part in this, the second year, of Plumstead Open Studios can be found below.
-The venues at which they will be showing will be added nearer the time.
+Here are details of the artists taking part in this, the second year, of Plumstead Open Studios.

 If you would like to help advertise the event you can click on the link below to download and print a poster but no fly-posting please.